Boarding Schools Stuart Hall School

 |location||type||grades||students||int’l||s-f ratio||class||SAT avg||SSAT||TOEFL|

-Stuart Hall School is a college preparatory, co-ed day school for students in grades Pre-K through 12 and boarding school for students in grades 8-12.
+Stuart Hall School is a college preparatory, co-ed day school for students in grades 4 to 12 and boarding school for students in grades 8 to 12.
 Located on two campuses in Verona and Staunton, VA and founded in 1844, our history and tradition are rooted in the Shenandoah Valley of Virginia.
 We offer a progressive curriculum, small class sizes, and the personal promise of tailored, intentional instruction.
 Stuart Hall School recognizes the unique qualities of every student, and in the context of the Episcopal tradition, seeks to educate the whole student, Mind, Body, Heart, and Spirit.

 The campus is located in the historic district of the city of Staunton, Virginia, which is home to the Woodrow Wilson Presidential Library, Mary Baldwin College, the American Shakespeare Center’s Blackfriars Playhouse, the Frontier Cultural Museum, Blue Ridge Parkway, and a variety of restaurants, coffee shops, and boutiques.
 Nearby Charlottesville, offers additional cultural and sporting events at the University of Virginia, and, within 2 hours’ drive, Richmond and Washington, D.C. offer even more historic and cosmopolitan opportunities for our students.